 The sharing economy is booming!
-Access over ownership creates numerous ways for creative entrepreneurs to design their own lifestyles.
+The concept of 'access over ownership' creates numerous ways for creative entrepreneurs to design their lifestyles.
 Is passive income maybe the way for you?

 What is passive income?

-Income that requires little effort to maintain is passive income.
+Income that requires little effort to maintain is passive.
 It can be additional income from a rental property, the stock market, or a company that you are not actively involved in.

 How does passive income differ from investing?

 Passive income is an investment.
 Typically, investing refers to stocks and real estate though, and in these cases, the difference is that your investment increases your wealth.
-Wealth, however, does not mean that you add an additional revenue stream, passive income does.
+Wealth, however, does not mean that you add a revenue stream, passive income does.